Sound, Awareness, and the Search for the Lost Chord

 Only one part of the journey is sound pressure in air.
 That acoustic stage is essential.
 It is the air jump, the wireless carrier stage between one organized system and another.
 The speaker converts an electrical signal into mechanical motion.
 The moving speaker compresses and rarefies the air.
 The signal travels through the room as a longitudinal pressure wave.

 Then the signal changes form again.
 The listener receives pressure as motion.
-The eardrum vibrates.
-The bones of the middle ear conduct the vibration.
-Fluid waves move through the cochlea.
-Hair cells convert mechanical movement into electrochemical signaling.
-The pressure wave that crossed the room has become neural and bioelectric activity.
+The pressure wave that crossed the room becomes neural and bioelectric activity.

 This is transduction: energy and information changing carriers.
 Sometimes the pattern is carried as neural intention.
 Sometimes as symbolic musical structure.
 Sometimes as digital encoding.
 Sometimes as electrical signal.
 Sometimes as mechanical motion.
 Sometimes as pressure waves in air.
 Sometimes as vibration in the body.
 Sometimes as electrochemical signaling, brain-wave activity, attention, image, feeling, or meaning.